International conference - teaching problem-solving in technology rich environments

 Local maths teachers joined us to develop new skills, reflect on practice, network with local and international colleagues and build confidence and capacity for the year ahead.
-Read news story about international conference.
+Read the CSSC news story about the international conference.

 When: 20 August 2019.

-Where: Bangor Academy and Sixth Form College will host the event on behalf of the European partnership.
+Where: Bangor Academy and Sixth Form College hosted the event on behalf of the European partnership.

 Attendees: Teachers of mathematics at Key Stage 2 and Key Stage 3.